B-Interactive/cloudflare-stream-wordpress/README.md

 * Removed analytics.
 * Added additional shortcode options: controls, autoplay, loop, preload and muted.
 * Uses API Token based API access, for MUCH more secure Cloudflare account access.
-* Any existing API Key, API account email and API account ID stored in the database are deleted when the settings page is accessed.
+* Any existing API Key and API account email stored in the database are deleted when the settings page is accessed.
 * If updating from version older than 1.0.6, you'll need to enter your Cloudflare API Token and Cloudflare Account ID in the configuration page.
 * Added admin setting for signed URL/token duration (default is otherwise 1 hour).
 * Added admin toggle for whether or not to use signed URLs/tokens.